 Juliet Briggs is currently Director/ Registered Manager for Perton Manor and Woodford House can be contacted via email Juliet@pertonmanor.co.uk

 Juliet is an RGN who holds a Bsc (Hons) Health Studies, Diploma in Management studies and the Registered Managers Award.
 Her background for the latter of her career has been in nurse management for adult nursing, although her Registered Nurse career began in 1987.

 Julie is supported by her Business Manager Samantha Bray, a Nurse Manager plus Registered Nurse team and a Care Manager plus a large care team.
-All of our care staff have either completed Non Vocational Qualifications in care or are registered on a programme at present.
+All of our care staff have either completed Health & Social Care Diplomas in care or are registered on a programme at present.

 Each home includes a dedicated well-being, house-keeping, kitchen, maintenance and admin teams.